ayla-solutions/mail-classification-api/readme.md

 #### To Test the API

+###### To see if the API is Running...
 ```
-// To see if the API is Running...
 http://localhost:8000
 ```

+###### Simple GET request
 ```
-// Simple GET request
 http://localhost:8000/mails
 ```

+###### Interactive API Test Page
 ```
-// Interactive API Test Page
 http://localhost:8000/docs
 ```

+### Notes
+The Dataverse table name used in the API payload should exactly match schema names like:

+crabb_sender, crabb_subject, crabb_attachment_names, etc.

+The table must be created in Power Apps and accessible to the registered app.

+If you are not seeing changes, check whether the Application User has permissions to that table.